sonali-rajput/alert-triage-report-agent/README.md

 Terraform, in two stacks: **bootstrap** (APIs, service accounts, project IAM, Artifact Registry — once per project) and **environments/dev** (BigQuery, the reports bucket, secrets, the job, the schedule).
 State lives in GitLab's HTTP backend with locking.
-The image build and `terraform apply` are run by hand — no CI, deliberately.
+The image build and `terraform apply` are run manually.

 ```bash
 cd infra/bootstrap